ALENTL/dataStructuresInC/README.md

 - Sort by exchanging data
 - Sort by exchanging nodal links

-## 3. Merge two sorted lists (creating new list)
+## 3. Merge two sorted lists
 - Merging by creating a new list

-## 4. Merge two sorted lists using links
 - Merging by rearranging links